kencu/Build-Scripts/README.md

 ## Sanitizers

-One of the benefits of using the build scripts is, you can somewhat easily build programs and dependent libraries using tools like Address Sanitizer (Asan) or Undefined Behavior Sanitizer (UBsan).
+One of the benefits of using the build scripts is, you can somewhat easily build programs and dependent libraries using tools like Address Sanitizer (Asan), Undefined Behavior Sanitizer (UBsan) and GCC 10's Analyzer.
 Only minor modifications are necessary.

 First, decide on a directory to sandbox the build.
 As an example, `/var/sanitize`: